Daphnis (moon)

-Discovery
+Discovery and naming

-Before it was photographed, the existence of a moon in Daphnis's position had already been inferred from gravitational ripples observed on the outer edge of the Keeler gap.
+Before it was photographed, the existence of a moon in Daphnis's position had already been inferred from gravitational ripples observed on the edges of the Keeler gap.

 Daphnis was resolved into a disc for the first time in this 2005 Cassini probe image.
 The gravitational ripples on the edges of the rings, which had earlier hinted at the moon's presence, are clearly visible.

 The discovery of Daphnis was announced by the Cassini Imaging Science Team on May 10, 2005.
 The discovery images were taken by the Cassini probe over 16 min on May 1, 2005, from a time-lapse sequence of 0.180 second narrow-angle-camera exposures of the outer edge of the A ring.
 The moon was subsequently found in 32 low-phase images taken of the F ring on April 13, 2005 (spanning 18 min) and again in two high-resolution (3.54 km/pixel) low-phase images taken on May 2, 2005, when its 7 km disk was resolved.